• About

 • Pour the cheesecake filling into the pan on top of the cooled crust, and use an offset spatula to evenly smooth out the batter.

 • Use a butter knife or skewer to swirl the batter, avoiding the crust below the cheesecake batter.
+Keep adding more preserves to swirl into the batter until all the preserves are used.

 • Bake the cheesecake bars for 40-45 or until the center just has a slight wobble.